 At the end of the 4 week series the following happens:

-group winners are promoted to the next higher division (depending on new entrants & withdrawals)
+group winners (by number of points) are promoted to the next higher group (depending on new entrants & withdrawals)

 players who have played no matches are eliminated

 in the event of a draw on points whoever won the head-to head match will be ahead

 if no head-to head match was played then points difference counts (total points won minus total points lost)

 in the event of a draw on point’s difference whoever has won the more points will be ahead